 - If you have a history of asbestos exposure, you are at increased risk for the disease.
 Talk to your doctor about early screening, and be sure to watch for any symptoms.

 How West Law Firm Can Help

-If you or a loved one has been diagnosed with mesothelioma or asbestos lung cancer, it’s important to speak with an experienced asbestosis attorney like those at West Law Firm to learn about your options and to protect your rights.
+If you or a loved one has been diagnosed with mesothelioma or asbestos lung cancer, it’s important to speak with an experienced attorney as soon as possible to protect your rights and understand your options.
 We invite you to call us for a Free Attorney Consultation.
 Our toll-free number is 1-877-943-9378 (WEST), and there’s never a fee unless and until we recover compensation for you.